tommedema/node-html-chunk-process/README.md

-#html-chunk-process (Work In Progress)
+#node-html-chunk-process (WIP)

 This library chunks HTML to a collection of the largest possible blocks of code, processes these chunks by a custom processor, and then returns the processed chunks after stitching them back together.

 ##ToDo
 - allow for asynchronous processor function
+- return object and add excluded parts to excluded key
 - cleanup readme
 - test
 - publish to NPM

-##Install (WIP)
+##Install

     npm install html-chunk-process

 ##Why?
 This is useful when you want to post HTML into an API that has a length limit on the request payload.
+In many cases you cannot simply split the string because the API wouldn't understand broken chunks of HTML.
+A solution to this problem turns out to be rather complicated, but no worries: html-chunk-process comes to the rescue.

 ##Example